matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 editing and reactions.

-We take the opportunity to simplify m.relates_to to avoid giving the impression that relation types are mixins, and we define new relation types to describe the different classes of aggregations.
+We take the opportunity to simplify m.relates_to to avoid giving the impression that relation types are mixins and that you can send multiple different type of relations for a given event, and we define new relation types to describe the different classes of aggregations.

 ```json